image

 1. Choose the Best Quality Plywood for Furniture

 Before delving into cleaning methods, it's essential to start with the right foundation.
-Opt for plywood with a high quality rating, such as those marked A-Grade.
-A-Grade plywood has fewer imperfections, ensuring a smoother surface and better resistance to wear and tear.
+Opt for plywood with a high-quality rating, such as those marked A-Grade.
+A-grade plywood has fewer imperfections, ensuring a smoother surface and better resistance to wear and tear.

 2. Plyboard Furniture: A Stylish and Sturdy Choice

 How to clean plywood furniture?
-7 Simple Methods

 1. Dust Regularly